frogfromlake/Globe/README.md

 pnpm dev        # or npm run dev
 ```

-Runs a local development server (typically on `http://localhost:5173/` if using Vite).
+This runs a local development server (typically on `http://localhost:5173/` if using Vite).

 ## Configuration

-All application behavior is defined in one central file: **src/configs/config.ts**
+All core behavior is defined in one central file:

-There you'll find:
+**`src/configs/config.ts`**

+Inside, you can configure:

 - `globe`: Geometry resolution and radius
 - `camera`: FOV, clipping planes, and initial position
 - `interaction`: Speed clamps for rotation/zoom
-- `fade`: Hover/selection transition speeds
+- `fade`: Hover and selection transition speeds
 - `userLocation`: Geolocation marker appearance
 - `materials`: Shader material settings and appearance
-- `geo`: Astronomy and geographic constants (e.g. J2000, obliquity)
+- `geo`: Astronomy and geographic constants (e.g., J2000, obliquity)
 - `textures`: Paths and filtering for globe maps and ID maps

-Everything is documented inline for clarity and maintainability.
+Every value is documented inline for clarity and maintainability.

 ## Project Structure